 - Completed a baseline inventory of its municipal fleet in order to support the process of transitioning to electric vehicles over time.
-The Task Force will monitor the inventory to keep it up to date as the fleet changes.

 - Encouraged the preservation of open space and natural features through the implementation of a cluster subdivision policy

 - Incorporated Smart Growth principles into land-use policies and regulations.

 - Promoted Green Parking Lot standards in the Arlington Town Center District zoning regulations,

 - Added infrastructure for biking and walking with the Raymond Avenue redesign and is currently working on the Main Street redesign.

 - Provided both curbside and drop-off options for composting yard waste.

 - Engaged in brownfield cleanup of three sites.

 - Supported and participated in the Arlington Farmers’ Market

 - Created this web page and related social media to inform and engage our community.